-This means that courses leading to this qualification is delivered in-centre, via a classroom-based model of learning, where learners' work is internally assessed and internally moderated by centre staff to clearly show where learners have achieved the learning outcomes and qualification requirements.
+This means that courses leading to these qualifications are delivered in-centre, via a classroom-based model of learning, where learners' work is internally assessed and internally moderated by centre staff to clearly show where learners have achieved the learning outcomes and qualification requirements.
 Under this model, there is no requirement for external assessment.